Abburehan/django-orm-app/README.md

 Create a new app

 ### STEP 3:
-Enter the code for admin.py and modles.py
+Enter the code for admin.py and model.py

 ### STEP 4:
-Excute Django admin and create 10 employees
+Excute Django admin and create 10 students

 ## PROGRAM :